-- 1. Work with the district to further investigate hiring obstacles and collaboratively create policy solutions. - 2.
-IST Committee should consider: - 1.
-Examining Chabot's processes and structures for implementing and orienting employees to system-wide technological change. - 2.
-Consider a campus-wide survey on Chabot technology so that community members can contribute their ideas. - 3.
-Research how to expand learning communities (e.g., Umoja, Puente, CIN, MESA, FYE, Guided Pathways, etc.) and learning-community-type supports to wider groups of students. - 4.
-Evaluate what funding, resources, or structural changes would be needed to ensure all students have access to the high quality counseling services that Chabot provides. - 5.
-Evaluate what funding, resources, or structural changes would be needed to ensure that Admissions and Records, Financial Aid, Counseling, and Tutoring are able to provide their services efficiently and effectively to campus. - 6.
-Ensure that support for students' financial, technological, academic, and basic needs continues. - 7.
-Invest in training on hiring and retaining employees from DI populations. - 8.
-Deans/Managers should further investigate why PAR respondents wrote diversity in staffing was not applicable to their areas, as literature has illustrated the importance of representation of the student population. - 9.
-Examine Chabot's processes and structures for allocating resources and space to ensure they work for as many programs/areas as possible.
+- Evaluate what funding, resources, or structural changes would be needed to ensure that Admissions and Records, Financial Aid, Counseling, and Tutoring are able to provide their services efficiently and effectively to campus. - Ensure that support for students' financial, technological, academic, and basic needs continues. - Invest in training on hiring and retaining employees from DI populations. - Deans/Managers should further investigate why PAR respondents wrote diversity in staffing was not applicable to their areas, as literature has illustrated the importance of representation of the student population. - Examine Chabot's processes and structures for allocating resources and space to ensure they work for as many programs/areas as possible.